Values Articulation and Supporting Narratives

 I’ve worn many hats, but the hairnet was a first

-If you’ve ever wondered who makes food taste extra delicious, credit the food scientists and chefs at Griffith Foods.
+If you’ve ever wondered who makes food taste delicious, credit the food scientists and chefs at Griffith Foods.
 They create seasoning blends, doughs, bases, and sauces for the world’s biggest food companies and restaurant chains.
-The problem is, food that’s mass produced isn’t always healthy for people or the planet.
+The problem is, mass-produced food isn’t always healthy for us or good for the earth.
 As a major player in the global food supply, Griffith had a unique opportunity to lead the way toward healthier, more sustainable practices.
 We helped Griffith bridge its past in fast foods to its desired future in whole foods.

 STEP 1: WHO IS GRIFFITH?

-My role was to help uncover what kinds of people could expand our thinking, and then help find them.
-Once we had specific people, I read any books or articles they’d written and contributed questions to a discussion guide that helped us get to the insights we needed to understand Griffith’s larger role.
+My role was to help uncover what kinds of people could expand our thinking, help find them, and then contribute questions to a discussion guide that would lead us to the insights.

-We used the major insight we had from the workshop, along with our knowledge of who Griffith is, to craft a single line that expresses Griffith’s purpose.
+We used the major insight we had from the workshop, along with our knowledge of who Griffith is, to craft a single line that expresses the purpose.
 I led the discussions around the creation of that line.
-Once we had the line, I wrote a narrative that unpacked it.
+Once we had it, I wrote a narrative that expanded on it.

-A purpose line needs to create a paradigm shift.
-We took Griffith from a company that simply feeds the world to one that serves the earth.
-It gives Griffith permission to take on a more expansive role within the food industry, while also adapting to changing market and environmental forces in a responsible way.
+Purpose needs to create a paradigm shift.
+We took Griffith from a company that simply feeds the world with its products to one that serves the earth and makes an impact through all its actions.
+This purpose gives Griffith permission to take on a more expansive role within the food industry, while also adapting to changing market and environmental forces in a responsible way.

 Chief Creative Officer: Cathy Carlisi